Monte Carlo Query Search: Active Capability Assessment of AI Agents: Results

-By Theorem~\ref{theorem:termination}, if we eventually observe every reachable effect of a capability $c$, the learned models coincide and correctly represent its conditions and effects.
-Moreover, as the number of samples for a capability executed in an abstract state increases, the probability of failing to observe any possible effect approaches zero, and the estimated effect distribution converges to the true distribution by the law of large numbers.
-Thus, the variational distance between the predictions about $c$ from the learned model and the true model $\mathcal{M}^\star$ tends to zero in the limit of infinite samples.
+We prove that under realizability and sufficient exploration, \APPABBREV{} converges to the true capability model in the limit of infinite samples; formal proofs and additional results appear in Appendix\,\ref{sec:formal_proofs}. \APPABBREV{} maintains pessimistic and optimistic hypotheses that bound the models consistent with $\mathcal{D}$ (Sec.~\ref{sec:hypothesis-space}), and disagreements between them identify uncertain state-capability pairs.
+If these pairs are reachable, initial-state sampling and MCTS generate distinguishing queries.
+For $\xi>0$, \APPABBREV{} also revisits tested pairs, causing empirical effect distributions to converge by the law of large numbers.
+Hence, the learned model converges to the true model in the limit.

-\begin{theorem} Let $c$ be an agent capability whose model is expressible as a capability model over predicates $P$ and objects $O$.
-Then in the limit of infinite samples, \APPABBREV{} learns model $\mathcal{M}_c$ such that $\textrm{VD}(\mathcal{M}_c,\mathcal{M}^\star_c)$ is zero over the dataset containing all possible transitions in $c$. \end{theorem}
+\begin{restatable}{theorem}{mainthm} Let $C$ be a set of agent capabilities whose true model $h^{\dagger\star}$ is expressible over predicates $P$ and objects $O$.
+In the limit of infinite samples, \APPABBREV{} learns a model $\hset$ such that $\mathrm{VD}(\hset,h^{\dagger\star})=0$ over all transitions induced by capabilities in $C$. \end{restatable}

-A key property of \APPABBREV{} is that the pessimistic and optimistic models form the lower and upper bounds, respectively, among all capability models that are complete with respect to the collected dataset $\mathcal{D}$.
-Any such model must lie between these two extremes.
-Therefore, once the pessimistic and optimistic models coincide, all complete models constructed from $\mathcal{D}$ must also coincide.